cglosner/SIMD_Matrix/README.md

               -------------------------------------------------
 ```

-I also include some debugging code at the end of the function.
+There is also some debugging code at the end of the function.

 ## Output Results

 Below is the output when it is run.
-I ran it twice an included both outputs:
+Two outputs are included to
+show consistency:

 ```
 RUN 1